AAR: Questions that Invite Participation

 Badly Phrased AAR Questions

-- 1. “Sue, your mechanics failed to use the Lock-Out Tag-Outs when they serviced the plant machinery.
+1. “Sue, some members of your team failed to follow the proper procedures for entering customer complaints into the database.
 How are you going to correct that?”

-- 3. “Paula, you are in charge of the engineering group; why did you allow them to enter confined areas without following procedures?”
+3. “Paula, you are in charge of the engineering group; why did you allow them to enter confined areas without following safety procedures?”

-- 4. “Yesterday the inspector discovered that we had two employees operating forklifts without proper certification.
+4. “Yesterday the inspector discovered that we had two employees operating forklifts without proper certification.
 They are on your team Sam.
-Can you explain to me how we allowed that to happen?”
+Can you explain to me how you allowed that to happen?”

 Return to the chapter on After Action Reviews